 - Discrete Trial Training (DTT) offers step-by-step instructions to teach desired behaviors.
 For example, a complex behavior might be broken down into smaller sections, and each section would be encouraged or discouraged, such as through practical activities, especially in a clinical setting, with the help of a trainer.

 - Pivotal Response Training (PRT) is a more immersive strategy that focuses on learning desired behaviors in natural rather than clinical settings.
-For example, a child might start talking about a stuffed animal, and since conversation is a desired behavior, the child will be encouraged to continue this behavior, and play with their stuffed animal.
+For example, a child might start talking about a stuffed animal, and since conversation is a desired behavior, the child will be encouraged to continue this behavior, while playing with their stuffed animal.

 Applied Behavioral Analysis is a useful approach when treating adults, too.
 With this approach, adults with autism can learn some specific behaviors, such as dining in a restaurant or using public transportation.